rishikesh2715/STM32F7_FC/README.md

 # I am going to be working on a new design of this flight controller.

--- Removing AT7456E based analog OSD and CVBS routing.
+- Removing AT7456E based analog OSD and CVBS routing.
--- Targeting modern digital FPV systems.
+- Targeting modern digital FPV systems.
+- Feel free to recommend any changes you wanna see.
+Just open an issue.

 Hoping to have the new hardware done next month if life chills out.